iconfu/svg-inject/README.md

 ```

 If you dynamically insert `<img>` elements you need to call `SVGInject()` after insertion.

-Note that the build in method to prevent [unstyled image flash](#how-does-svginject-prevent-unstyled-image-flash) does not work when directly using Javascript.
-You can see how unstyled image flash can be prevented in the [example for using SVGInject without the `onload` function](#example-without-using-the-onload-function)

 ## Fallback for no SVG support (IE <= 8)